KindleModding/kindlemodding.github.io/jailbreaking/post-jailbreak/setting-up-a-hotfix.md

 # Troubleshooting

-## Cannot Install Hotfix
+## Hotfix Won't Install
 There is a good chance that after installing an older version of Hotfix you disabled OTA updates, meaning the Hotfix update file will be ignored!

-**Follow these steps to update the HotFix:**
+**Follow these steps to update the Hotfix:**
-1. Activate airpline mode
+1. Activate airplane mode
 2. Enable OTA update (KUAL -> Rename OTA binaries -> Restore)
-3. Quickly download HotFix on Kindle and reboot
-4. Update HotFix as you normally would via Kindle settings
+3. Follow the Hotfix installation instructions above
-5. Disable OTA update (KUAL -> Rename OTA binaries -> Rename)
+4. Disable OTA update (KUAL -> Rename OTA binaries -> Rename)

 Now that we have our hotfix setup, we can install `KUAL` and `MRPI`